-Our Dual-Affinity Re-Targeting, or DART, and Trident platforms enable the creation of potential medicines comprised of a single molecule designed to simultaneously bind to two or more targets, each with antibody-like specificity, with the goal of creating a more significant biological effect than binding any one of the targets as with an antibody or even two or more of them separately as a combination.
+Our DART and Trident platforms enable the creation of potential medicines comprised of a single molecule designed to simultaneously bind to two or more targets, each with antibody-like specificity, with the goal of creating a more significant biological effect than binding any one of the targets as with an antibody or even two or more of them separately as a combination.
 The versatility of these multi-specific platforms allows for the generation of antibody-based molecules with a variety of intended mechanisms of action.
-Today, five DART product candidates (MGD006, MGD007, MGD009, MGD011 and MGD010) are being evaluated in clinical studies, with several additional pre-clinical product candidates identified.
+Today, several DART product candidates are being evaluated in clinical studies, with additional pre-clinical product candidates identified.
 The Company’s Trident platform enables tri-specific targeting.

 Key benefits of our platform include our ability to customize a DART molecule’s valency and half-life.
 These molecules also have the potential for improved safety profile through enhanced selectivity via bi-epitopic targeting and selective recruitment of specialized effector cells.
 In addition, our DART molecules are manufactured using a conventional antibody platform, typically at expression levels of grams-per-liter.
 And, in the case of our DART molecules that redirect T cells against cancer targets, this approach avoids the complexity of having to genetically modify T cells from individual patients as required by cell-based approaches such as with chimeric antigen receptor (CAR) T cells.

 We have identified multiple potential mechanistic applications of the DART platform, including the four described below: